Skip to main content

 Flower Description

-Reddish male catkins 2-3 inches (5-7 cm) before leaves in March-April; inconspicuous; all cultivated 'Italica' are male clones — no cottony seed
+reddish male catkins 2-3 inches (5-7 cm) long before leaf emergence; all cultivated 'Italica' specimens are male clones so no cottony seed is produced; wind-pollinated

 Foliage Description

-Medium green, broadly triangular (deltoid), 2-4 inches (5-10 cm) wide, with finely serrated margins on flattened petioles; emerging with a bronze tint in spring; turns yellow in fall — drops early
+medium green, broadly triangular (deltoid), 2-4 inches (5-10 cm) wide with finely serrated margins; borne on flattened petioles that cause the leaves to flutter in the slightest breeze; emerging with a bronze tint in spring; turns yellow in fall and drops early

 Growing Conditions